scikit-learn/enhancement_proposals/slep021/proposal.rst

    >>> feature_importances = [est.feature_importances_ for est in cv_results["estimator"]]
    >>> plt.boxplot(feature_importances, labels=X_train.columns)

-The second usage is about the model selection.
+The second usage is about the feature selection.
 Meta-estimator such as :class:`sklearn.model_selection.SelectFromModel` internally use an array of length `(n_features,)` to select feature and retrain a model on this subset of feature.